Chart Color Schemes

 Infrastructure

-Durack - Marlow Lagoon has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Durack - Marlow Lagoon has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-Two projects, identified by AreaSearch, are expected to impact the area: Darwin Light Rail Stage 1 and Hudson Creek Power Station.
-Other notable projects include Marine Industry Park and Darwin Corporate Park.
-The following details the projects likely to have the most relevance.
+Two projects identified by AreaSearch are likely to impact this region: Darwin Light Rail Stage 1 and Hudson Creek Power Station.
+Additionally, Marine Industry Park and Darwin Corporate Park are notable projects.
+The following details the projects expected to have the most relevance:.

 Professional plan users can use the search below to filter and access additional projects.